 Personally, I’m a full time web developer and part time designer.
 That’s why it’s very much important for me to create an portfolio website.
 When I felt the need of a portfolio website then, I’d created a nice but simple website and send links to my clients.
 You can’t imagine how much it helps me to get job quickly.
 Clients love to see a portfolio website before hiring a contractor.
 So, create a nice portfolio site for you!

 If you are a developer or designer than don’t get late to create a portfolio website.

-5. Keep patience when you are working with non-tech clients:
+5. Deal patiently with non-tech clients:

 Most of the time, designers have to face such type of clients.
 When you are working with non-tech client you should keep patience and try to explain your ideas with simple words.
 You should advice or share your ideas in a decent way just like you teach a children.
 In the project session, there are a lot of situation arises when we should keep your mind cool and try to convince client.
 In my last post I’d shared some of my working experience.